Documentation

 Extractors are simple Python functions and, hence, can be unit tested directly.

-1from fennel.featuresets import feature, featureset, extractor
+1from fennel.featuresets import feature as F, featureset, extractor

 2